trunkslamchest/stock_react_rails/README.md

 </p>

-A pre-built React.js application with built in login/signup using JWT Auth & Bcrypt, as well as built in Admin panel with DB editor and traffic viewers & pre-built CSS animations/styling.
+A pre-built React.js application with built in Ruby On Rails integration, login/signup using JWT Auth & Bcrypt, Admin panel with database editor, real time traffic viewers & pre-built CSS animations/styling.

 Designed to get projects off the ground and running extremely quickly.